Skip to content

 • GSID_API_KEY: This key allows the validator to communicate with the subject identity service.

-Create a Secure .env File
+Step 4: Create a Secure .env File

 The validator requires secret API keys to communicate with other IDhub services.
-These are managed in a .env file, which is a plain text file you create in the root of the idhub project directory.
+These are managed in a local .env file, which is a plain text file you create in the root of the idhub project directory.

 The .env file contains sensitive credentials and is listed in .gitignore to prevent it from ever being saved to the git repository.
 Never share this file or commit it.